Skip to main content

 File Arrival

 1. Enter the file path and name in the File Name field.
-UNIX wildcard characters are supported (e.g., /usr/local/abc*.txt).
-This field permits up to 4000 characters
+UNIX wildcard characters are supported (for example, /usr/local/abc*.txt).
+This field permits up to 4000 characters.

-2. Enable the Sub-directory Search toggle to search subdirectories under the specified path.
-When enabled, the switch appears green
+2. Enable the Sub-directory Search option to search subdirectories under the specified path.
+When enabled, the switch appears green.

 3. Specify the Start Time and End Time within which the file must arrive.
-Enter manually or use the input field selectors
+Enter the values manually or use the input field selectors.

 4. Specify the Duration in seconds that the file size must remain stable.
-Enter manually or use the input field selector(s)
+Enter the value manually or use the input field selector.

 Embedded Script